sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Line 89 to your domain name for example, https://stage.linuxclaud.com Line 91 to your domain name for example, https://stage.linuxclaud.com Line 110 to the IP address of your ansible server
-Line 119 to your domain name for example, https://prod.linuxclaud.com
+Line 117 to your domain name for example, https://prod.linuxclaud.com Line 119 to your domain name for example, https://prod.linuxclaud.com

 For NewRelic - secret text - API key